stephskardal/rails_admin_import/README.md

 * No need to mount RailsAdminImport in `config/routes.rb` (RailsAdmin must still be mounted).

 * Update model import hooks to take 1 hash argument instead of 2 arrays with values and headers.

+* Support for importing file attributes was removed since I couldn't understand how it works.
+It should be possible to reimplement it yourself using post import hooks.
+Open an issue to discuss how to put back support for importing files into the gem.

 ## Run tests